 My friends were in town from Dublin, armed with a checklist of Budapest essentials: ruin bars, goulash, and a “thermal bath experience.”
 Their minds were set on Széchenyi, the grand yellow palace they’d seen all over Instagram.
 “No,” I told them, pulling up a photo of a turquoise-tiled hall under a stained-glass roof.
 “If you want to feel like you’re swimming inside a crumbling Art Nouveau masterpiece, we’re going to Gellért.”
+That was back in 2025, in the final months before the bath closed for good.

 As a Budapest local, I have a complicated relationship with Gellért Bath.
 It’s undeniably one of the most beautiful spas in the world, a living museum to the city’s golden age.
 But it’s also… complicated.
 It’s a place locals often avoid, citing crowds and a certain faded glory that sometimes borders on neglect.
 My friends were skeptical, having read reviews that swung wildly from “magical” to “filthy tourist trap.”